Who We Are

 Types of Financial Aid

 At Gallaudet University, we recognize the importance of a quality education and are dedicated to helping you achieve your goal of earning a college degree.
-In addition to federal financial aid programs, such as the Pell Grant, Work-Study, and Direct Loans, scholarships can help you pay for your education.
-Each aid program is unique and has different eligibility requirements.
+We provide financial aid including scholarships, federal and non-federal student loans, work-study programs, grants, and funding from home-state Vocational Rehabilitation agencies.
+Aid is available to all students, including international students, graduate students, and current students.